KingAlistair/RoskildeDayCare/README.md

 ## Presentation:

-1.Create a presentation of your solution
+1. Create a presentation of your solution

          Decisions and conclusions